mayconbordin/l5-fixtures/README.md

 [![Build Status](https://travis-ci.org/mayconbordin/l5-fixtures.svg?branch=master)](https://travis-ci.org/mayconbordin/l5-fixtures)

-JSON and CSV fixtures package for Laravel 5.
+Fixtures package for Laravel 5 with support for JSON, CSV, YAML and PHP files.

 If you are seeding your database with fake data that can be easily generated, consider using the [Model Factories](http://laravel.com/docs/5.1/seeding#using-model-factories).

-But if you need to load data from a JSON or CSV file then this is your best choice.
+But if you need to load data that can't be generated then this is your best choice.

 ## Installation